CloudCannon/rcc/README.md

 # Rosey CloudCannon Connector

-[Rosey](https://rosey.app/) is used to generate a multilingual site, complete with browser settings detection with a redirect to the site visitor's default language.
+[Rosey](https://rosey.app/) is used to generate a multilingual site from a set of JSON files, complete with a redirect to the site visitor's language set in their browser settings.

 To generate the multilingual site:

-  1. Html elements are tagged for translation.
+  1. Html elements are tagged by a developer for translation using `data-rosey` tags.

-  2. Rosey creates a JSON file from these tags by scanning your built static site.
+  2. Rosey creates a JSON file called `base.json` from these tags by scanning your built static site.

   3. Rosey takes a different `locales/xx-XX.json` file, which contains the original phrase with a user entered translation and generates the finished translated site.

-**What the RCC connector does** is create a way for non-technical editors to create these `locales/xx-XX.json` files needed to generate the site.
-YAML files are generated with the correct CloudCannon input configuration to enable translations via an interface in CloudCannon's CMS, rather than writing JSON by hand.
+**What the RCC connector does** is create a way for non-technical editors to create the `locales/xx-XX.json` files needed to generate the site.
+Using the base.json file, YAML files are generated with the correct CloudCannon input configuration to enable translations via an interface in CloudCannon's CMS.
+These editor-friendly YAML files are then turned into the JSON files needed by Rosey to generate your final multilingual site.

 All of this happens in your site's postbuild, meaning it automatically happens each build.
-The file generation happens on your staging site, while the multilingual site generation takes place on your production (main) site.
+The file generation and entry of translations happens on your staging site, while the multilingual site generation takes place on your production (main) site.

 ## YouTube overview and setup instructions